Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 1 Maret 2025 04.22.40 UTC
+- WIB: Sabtu, 1 Maret 2025 05.25.02 UTC
-- WITA: Sabtu, 1 Maret 2025 05.22.40 UTC
+- WITA: Sabtu, 1 Maret 2025 06.25.02 UTC
-- WIT: Sabtu, 1 Maret 2025 06.22.40 UTC
+- WIT: Sabtu, 1 Maret 2025 07.25.02 UTC

 Kutipan Inspiratif:
-"Friendship is the hardest thing in the world to explain.
-Its not something you learn in school.
-But if you havent learned the meaning of friendship you really havent learned anything."
+"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
+That is one of the reasons I'm so concerned."

-Kategori: friendship
+Kategori: technology